Lifecycle Job

 The file should follow this format:

-{"varname1": {"sensitive": True,"value": "myvalue"},"varname2": {"sensitive": False,"value": "myvalue"}}...
+{"varname1": {"sensitive": true,"value": "myvalue"},"varname2": {"sensitive": false,"value": "myvalue"}}...

 At the end of the job execution, this file will be processed by Qovery and a set of environment variables will be created, one for each element in the json.
 The information in the json file will be mapped to an environment variables in this way: